apenczolgolonabijorbiper/Pingoji/README.md

 The connection is considered stable in case 5 consequitive ping requests successfully returned their responses, otherwise the window signals a problem.

 The darker green a block is the better connection you get.
+The blocks are moving from left to right.

 ![image](https://github.com/user-attachments/assets/91e5d33e-26f7-4b1b-97dc-acbee03a3ce4)